-The majority of funding for 'standalone' cycle infrastructure projects comes from CRSTS.
-This capital allocation will also fund temporary staffing resources as and when required.

-All 'on-road' cycle infrastructure and those 'off road' routes that are parts of the public rights of way network form part of the Borough's highway network and the cost of their maintenance is covered by the overall highways maintenance budget.
-The canalbased routes remain the responsibility of the Canals & Rivers Trust.
+- 6.1 Most of funding for 'standalone' cycle infrastructure projects comes from CRSTS.
+This capital allocation will also fund temporary staffing resources as and when required. - 6.2 All 'on-road' cycle infrastructure and those 'off road' routes that are parts of the public rights of way network form part of the Borough's highway network and the cost of their maintenance is covered by the overall highways maintenance budget.
+The canal-based routes remain the responsibility of the Canals & Rivers Trust.

-Legal and Governance:
+7. Legal and Governance Implications

-Under section 65 (1) of the Highways Act 1980, a highway authority may, in or by the side of a highway maintainable at the public expense by them which consists of or comprises a made-up carriageway, construct a cycle track as part of the highway; and they may light any cycle track constructed by them under this section.

-To convert all or part of a footway to a shared pedestrian and cycle route, all or the appropriate part of the footway must be removed under section 66 (4) of the Highways Act 1980, and a cycle track
+- 7.1 Under s65 (1) of the Highways Act 1980, a highway authority may, in or by the side of a highway maintainable at the public expense by them which consists of or comprises a made-up carriageway, construct a cycle track as part of the highway; and they may light any cycle track constructed by them under this section. - 7.2 To convert all or part of a footway to a shared pedestrian and cycle route, all or the appropriate part of the footway must be removed under s66 (4) of the Highways Act 1980, and a cycle track 'constructed' under s65 (1) of the Act.
+No physical construction is necessary for the proposals set out in this plan, but there needs to be clear evidence that the local highway authority has exercised these powers.
+This can be provided by a resolution of the appropriate Committee or Cabinet Member.